 The gear that you use on Te Araroa Trail is all about personal preference.
 We ran into people who had all sorts of setups - from tiny packs to the monster backpack.
-We would say that we tried to keep our walking setup fairly light and simple because we didn’t want our bodies to take a huge hit from walking so much.
+We tried to keep our walking setup fairly light and simple because we didn’t want our bodies to take a huge hit from walking so much.
 From all of the other research we did pre-trip and from our personal experience, the Te Araroa seems to be a great fit for keeping your backpacking (or tramping, as kiwis would call it) setup lightweight.

 What We Would Change & Future Considerations